StrawberryChocolateFudge/phase2Ceremony/readme.md

 PM2 should run only a single instance of the server because it uses the memory for queueing websocket connections!
 It could be scaled to cluster mode if a database layer is added with a locking mechanism to manage the queue, but for the current use-case that is not required.
 We don't need too many participants for a phase 2 ceremony so a single thread will do.

+## Files

+Copy 1 .ptau and 1 .r1cs file to /otherfiles, if there are duplicate files with the same extensions the server will error on startup.

+Copy at least 1 .zkey to /zkeys, this is the directory where the other keys will be saved to.

+Everything in the /zkeys directory is public!!
+Only store .zkey files there otherwise there will be errors!!

+A csv log file will be created in the /otherfiles directory!
+It will be also served publicly at `/log`

+All the files copied to /public are also public!
+The front end build will automaticly copy the dist directory here!

 ## Verify your participation